razahaider03/Git-Folders-Java/README.md

 # Git-Folders-Java
-Contains many java for Android basic Vode to understand.
+Contains many java for Android basic Code to understand.